PJayB/dawn-build/README.md

 # Precompiled Dawn Builds

-This repo provides a utility script to create `libwebgpu_dawn.so` or `webgpu_dawn.dll` for use with projects.
+This repo provides utilities for building `libwebgpu_dawn.so` or `webgpu_dawn.lib/dll`.
 There are important differences between the way this library is produced versus stock Dawn:

 * This provides `webgpu.hpp` from Elie Michel's fanstastic [WebGPU-Cpp](https://github.com/eliemichel/WebGPU-Cpp) library.